-- 6 Enter the values for the IP stack configuration settings and serial port baud rate. - 7 When you are prompted, enter the Ethernet MAC address that appears on the sticker on the board. - 8 Respond to the prompts to set up the remaining configuration settings.
+- 6 Enter the values for the IP stack configuration settings and serial port baud rate. - 7 At the prompt, enter the Ethernet MAC address that appears on the sticker on the board. - 8 Respond to the prompts to set up the remaining configuration settings.